Q - PxLIpAddresses tool finds my camera just fine, but neither my application nor Pixelink Capture or Capture OEM, finds the camera.

 Q - How do I assign a static IP address to the camera such that the camera will continue to use this address in spite of power cycles?

-A - Set the Cameras IP Configuration as appropriate, check the Persistent box, then press the Update button.
-Note that this control can only be activated if the camera supports persistent static IP address assignment and the camera is on the same subnet as the NIC.
+Note: This control can only be activated if the camera supports persistent static IP address assignment and the camera is on the same subnet as the NIC.

 Q - I was using static IP address assignment on this camera, but I now want to use dynamic IP address assignment.
 How do I do this?